greeny/nette-slack-logger/README.md

 You can leave `logUrl` empty, but if you have your logs accessible through web (of course e.g. protected by HTTP auth or available only from company IPs), you can define this URL here. `__FILE__` will be replaced by filename of file with exception.

+You can also define request timeout in key `timeout`.

 ### Configuration